Simko Shikak: Ideology, nationalism, and historical legacy

+Defeat at Charah and assassination attempt

 During the Battle of Charah, after the murder of Mar Shimun, the Assyrians under the command of Malik Khoshaba and Petros Elia of Baz attacked the fortress in Charah in which Simko was decisively defeated and fled to Khoy.
 The deputy governor of Azerbaijan, Mokarram-ol-Molk, devised a plan to assassinate Simko with a gift box that had a bomb inside.
 In May 1919, the bomb was assembled by an Armenian expert in Khoy and sent to Simko disguised as a package of confections.
 When the package reached Simko, his young son brought it inside, believing it was a gift.
 Simko immediately knew what it was and threw it far away as he tightly grabbed his son and got on the floor.
 They both survived, although the bombing killed Simko's younger brother, Ali Agha Shikak, as well as many Kurdish troops.

 Simko vowed revenge and began taxing non-Kurds living between Salmas and Khoy and intensifying the attacks on Assyrian and Azerbaijani communities.
 Simko demanded that whoever sent the package be handed over.
 Although Mokarram-ol-Molk was the one who planned it, he blamed it on three people who had no part in it but were disliked by both the Iranian government and Simko.
 One of the accused men was Jahangir Mirza, a Qajar prince who owned many schools in Khoy.
 One of the schools, named Cyrus, was captured by Simko after he killed Mar Shimun.
 Simko lived in the school for a period of time, and on one occasion, Jahangir Mirza attempted to evict Simko from the school but failed.
 Simko felt humiliated and continued to hold resentment.
 In June, the three men were escorted to Simko by thirteen Qaradaghi tribesmen.
 The three men and all the Qaradaghi tribesmen had their limbs cut off and were thrown from the roof of Simko's palace.
 He targeted the Qaradaghi tribesmen as revenge for his brother Jafar Agha, who was killed by a Qaradaghi chief in 1905.